microsoft/pxt-adafruit/docs/reference/bluetooth/about-bluetooth.md

 The Bluetooth SIG web site at http://www.bluetooth.com is a good place for further information about Bluetooth in general.
 You'll find all the SIG defined profiles, services, characteristics and descriptors there as well as the core specification for all Bluetooth technology.

 That's it!
-Enjoy using Bluetooth on the BBC micro:bit!
+Enjoy using Bluetooth on the @boardname@!

 Martin Woolley, Bluetooth SIG.
 Twitter: @bluetooth_mdw